pmeredit/babelfish/README.md

 - Traverses entity relationships defined in the ERD
 - Filters use MongoDB's expression syntax
 - Can be combined with other MongoDB pipeline stages like `$limit` and `$skip`
+- `$join` can also contain a `$derived` entity-named pipeline, this allows for generating entities on the fly without modifying the erd.

 ## Project Structure